top of page

 Rear view of a female barrel cactus long-horned bee

-Epimelissodes duplocincta, the sole member of its subgenus Idiomelissodes, is the smallest of any of the Epimelissodes featured on this guide page.
-The barrel cactus longhorn is readily identified by the boldly-defined, broad white bands of hair on its abdomen.
-The rear band of both female and male bees also has a distinctive shape – it peaks in the middle like the roof of a pagoda (as shown in the accompanying photo strip).
+Svastra duplocincta, the sole member of its subgenus Idiomelissodes, is the smallest of the Epimelissodes featured on this guide page.
+The barrel cactus longhorn is readily identified by its size, its association with barrel cactus, and the boldly-defined, broad white bands of hair on its abdomen.
+The rear band of both female and male bees also has a distinctive shape – it peaks in the middle like the roof of a pagoda.

 CITE THIS PAGE: Sharp, Paula and Ross Eatman.
 "Epimelissodes."
 Wild Bees of the National Butterfly Center of Mission, Texas.
 15 Jan.
 2019, http://www.wildbeestexas.com.
 Accessed [day/month/year guide accessed].